Skip to Content

 Can Battery Sulfation Be Reversed?

-Unfortunately, aside from tearing the battery down, it's very difficult to tell if your battery's performance is being affected by sulfation or some other cause.
-That's why it's much easier to prevent sulfation from happening in the first place.
+Unfortunately, aside from tearing the battery down, it's very difficult to tell if your battery's performance is being affected by sulfation or some other cause as the sulfation occurs inside the battery.
+That's why it's much better to prevent sulfation from happening in the first place.
 What is the easiest way to prevent sulfation?
 Keep your battery charged.

 That means driving your vehicle at least once a week at highway speeds for around 30 minutes or so.

-If you have a vehicle that you keep in storage for part of the year, be sure to maintain its state of charge using a battery charger.
-Battery maintainers are a great way to do this, since you can connect them to your battery indefinitely without fear of overcharging it.
-For other tips, read our article entitled "How Do You Keep a Car Battery from Dying When Not in Use?"
+If you keep your car or truck in storage for part of the year, maintain its charge using a battery charger.
+Battery maintainers are a great way to do this since you can connect them to your battery indefinitely without fear of overcharging it.
+For other tips, read our article "How Do You Keep a Car Battery from Dying When Not in Use?"

 What is Battery Corrosion?